Billy-Spearman-WCCI/RaceCarExtension/README.md

     suffices.
     HOWEVER, if you're trying to do a one-to-many mapping to an abstract class, then you need to use another option, perhaps `TABLE_PER_CLASS`.
-- `final private Logger logger = LoggerFactory.getLogger(ThisClass.class);` -- standard phrasing to create a logger to which you can write interesting information.
+- `final private static Logger logger = LoggerFactory.getLogger(ThisClass.class);` -- standard phrasing to create a logger to which you can write interesting information.
 Used in all Java programs, Spring and non-Spring.
 We use the `org.slf4j` loggers. `logger.error("Somehow the .name is null here");`
 - **Reflection** -- The ability for Java code to see the structure of Classes programmatically.
 You should never use